oracle/bpftune/README.md

   round-trip time; if the correlation between these exceeds a threshould (0.7) we stop increasing buffer size.

+# Concepts

+The key components are

+- tuners: each tuner manages tunables and handles events sent from BPF programs to userspace via the shared ring buffer.
+  Each tuner has an associated set of tunables that it manages.

+- events specify a
+	- tuner id: which tuner the event is destined for
+	- a scenario: what happened
+	- an associated netns (if supported)
+	- information about the event (IP address etc)

+- the tuner then responds to the event with a strategy; increase or decrease a tunable value, etc.  Describing the event in the log is key; this allows an admin to understand what changed and why.

 # Architecture

 - bpftune is a daemon which manages a set of .so plugin tuners;